-Modules are typically assessed by a combination of coursework and final (two hour) examinations; however there is considerable variation across modules, and some are wholly examined by coursework.
+Modules are typically assessed by a combination of coursework (usually 30-40% of the total mark) and final (two hour) examinations; however there is considerable variation across modules, and some are wholly examined by coursework.
 Clear guidance on coursework requirements is given emphasising approaches to coursework of various types and the avoidance of plagiarism.
-Standard College procedures are followed in the setting and marking of examinations and in the determination of overall results.
+Standard College procedures are followed in the setting and marking of examinations and in the determination of overall results